carlod43/mw-meta-tags/README.md

 - Set Header Name to `"X-Rewrite"` and Value to `"true"`

+### Assuming you're using vercel to host your sudo-flix/MW instance (if not, than use .htaccess or another way to redo re-writes)

-- Then go to your `vercel.json` file of your movie-web/sudo-flix source code
+- Then go to your `vercel.json` file of your main movie-web/sudo-flix source code (not this one)

 - Redo your `rewrites` to look like the following: